n2cholas/shapecheck/README.md

     Skipped:  Argument: aux_info.
 ```

-In the above example, we compute per example loss with a batch of data, which
+In the above example, we compute the loss with a batch of data, which is a
-is a dictionary with images and labels.
-We specify that we want `N` square
+dictionary with images and labels.
+We specify that we want `N` square images
-images, where we can have any number of channels (indicated by the `-1`).
+which can have any number of channels (indicated by the `-1`).
+Inputs to
-Inputs to `check_shape` can be arbitrarily nested dicts/lists/tuples, as long
+`check_shape` can be arbitrarily nested dicts/lists/tuples, as long as it
-as it matches the structure of the inputs to the decorated function.
+matches the structure of the inputs to the decorated function.

 We specify that aux_info shouldn't be checked.
 Equivalently, we could've
 excluded it from the definition: